 In general, the more differentiated consciousness is quite beyond the horizon of the less or the differently differentiated consciousness.
-Inversely, the less differentiated consciousness can easily be understood by the more differentiated, in so far inso far
+Inversely, the less differentiated consciousness can easily be understood by the more differentiated, in so far included in the latter.

 Undifferentiated consciousness is the most common type.

-To this type will belond always belong the vast majority of the faithful.
+To this type will belong always belong the vast majority of the faithful.
 As a type it can be understood by everyone.
-But it self it is only mystified by the subtleties of scientifically differentiated consciousness, by the oracles of religiously by the strangeness of scholarly differentiated consciousness, differentiated consciousness, by the profundities of the modern philosophic differentiation.
+But it is only mystified by the subtleties of scientifically differentiated consciousness, by the oracles of religiously by the strangeness of scholarly differentiated consciousnes differentiated consciousness, by the profundities of the modern philosophic differentiation.
 One can preach to it and teach it only by using its own language, its own procedures, its own resources.
 These are not uniform.
 There are as many brands of common sense as there are languages, socio-cultural differences, almost differences of place and time.
 The stranger is strange because he comes from another place.
-Hence to preach the gospel to all men calls for as many men as there are different each of places and times, and it requires, them to get to know the people to whom he is sent, their manners and style and ways of thought and speech.
-There follows a man ifold pluralism.
-Pr imar [1]y I it is a pluralism, not of doctrine, but of communications.
-The religious apprehension of undifferentiated conse lousness is through rituals, narratives, titles, parables, metaphors, praise and blame, commands and prohibitions, promises and V threats.
+Hence to preach the gospel to all men calls for as many men as there are different each of places and times, and it requires them to get to know the people to whom he is sent, their manners and style and ways of thought and speech.
+There follows a manifold pluralism.
+Primarlily I it is a pluralism, not of dectrine, but of communications.
+The religious apprehension of undifferentiated consciousness is through rituals, narratives, titles, parables, metaphore, praise and blame, commande and prohibitions, promises and threat e.

-But within the realm of undifferentiated consciousness there is no communication of doctrine except through the available rituals, marratives, titles, parables, metaphors, modes of praise and blame, command and prohibition, promise and threat.
+But within the realm of undifferentiated consciousness there is no communication of doctrine except through the available rituals, narratives, titles, parables, metaphors, modes of praise and blame, command and prohibition, promise and threat.